 Innovative Leaders in a Global Fashion Supply Chain

 The Department of Textile & Apparel Management, in the College of Arts and Science, is a global leader focusing on the apparel and textile supply chain.
 TAM’s award-winning faculty is internationally recognized.
-Ranked as one of the top programs of its kind, TAM prepares students for a wide variety of career options such as merchandising, buying, sourcing, product development, technical design, e-retailing or retail operations.
+Ranked as one of the top programs of its kind, TAM prepares students for a wide variety of career options such as merchandising, buying, sourcing, product development, technical design, digital-retailing or retail operations.
 The curriculum focuses on leadership, the global supply chain, sustainability, creativity/innovation and technology.
 Through course work, field study experiences, internships, leadership conferences and student organizations, TAM students develop the skills they need to be a top recruit for industry positions.

 Research and Outreach